pranayjalan254/projects/bmi-calculator/step2/Instructions.md

 ## Make sure you style it properly

-## MAke sure the alignment is proper.
+## Make sure the alignment is proper.